Ready to know more about San Diego?

 As a sworn farmers market advocate, I made a promise to myself when I moved to San Diego that I was going to figure out a way to visit a local market every day of the week.
 And I did just that.

-From fresh seasonal produce, mouthwatering baked goods, and award-worthy cheeses to live entertainment and drinks out of coconuts, these farmers markets have something for every San Diegan.
+From fresh seasonal produce, mouthwatering baked goods, and award-worthy cheeses to live entertainment and drinks served in coconuts, these farmers markets have something for every San Diegan.
 Here are 13 of the best, spanning from Coronado Island to Del Mar.

 San Diego farmers markets featuring Welk Certified Farmers Market